nahidtanvir/doks-child-theme/content/en/docs/references/components.md

 ---
-title : "components"
+title : "Components"
 description: "Learn how to use our CMS"
-lead: ""
+lead: "Learn the design and structure of all the components"
 date: 2020-10-06T08:48:23+00:00
 lastmod: 2020-10-06T08:48:23+00:00
 draft: false